Kryst4lskyxx/group8/README.md

 ## Introduction

 * Press 1 for English service and press 2 for french service
+* Press 1 or 2 or 3 to choose the topic you want to vote
+* Press 1 or say yes to vote for yes, press 2 or say no to vote for no
 * Web portal can be used for creating voting and checking the result
-* Currently only one voting session can be held
+* Currently three voting sessions can be held simultaneously

+## XML file deployment

+* All xml files and audio files are deployed on the https://evolution.voxeo.com/ under www folder.